-Notes to Consolidated Statement of Financial Condition December 31, 2017
+Notes to Consolidated Statement of Financial Condition December 31, 2018

-Product/instrument Valuation methodology Classifications in the valuation hierarchy Financial instruments - derivatives Exchange-traded derivatives that are actively traded and valued using the exchange price.
+Product/instrument Valuation methodology Classifications in the valuation hierarchy Derivatives Exchange-traded derivatives that are actively traded and valued using the exchange price.
 Level 1 Derivatives that are valued using models such as the Black-Scholes option pricing model, simulation models, or a combination of models may use observable or unobservable valuation inputs as well as taking into account contractual terms.
 Level 2 or 3 The key valuation inputs used will depend on the type of derivative and the nature of the underlying instruments and may include equity prices, interest rate yield curves, foreign exchange rates, volatilities, correlations, credit default swap ("CDS") spreads and recovery rates.
 Additionally, the credit quality of the counterparty and of the Company as well as market funding levels may be considered.
-In addition, specific inputs used for derivatives that are valued based on models with significant unobservable inputs are as follows: Structured credit derivatives specific inputs include: CDS spreads and recovery rates Credit correlation between the underlying debt instruments Equity option specific inputs include: • Equity volatilities • Equity correlation Equity-foreign exchange ("equity-FX") correlation Equity-interest rate ("equity-IR") correlation Interest rate and FX exotic options specific inputs include: Interest rate spread volatility Interest rate correlation Foreign exchange correlation Interest rate-FX correlation Beneficial interests Valued using observable market information, where available Level 2 or 3 issued by consolidated VIEs In the absence of observable market information, valuations are based on the fair value of the underlying assets held by the VIE Structured notes (included in short-term Valuations are based on discounted cash flow analyses that consider the embedded derivative and the terms and payment structure of the note.
+In addition, specific inputs used for derivatives that are valued based on models with significant unobservable inputs are as follows: Structured credit derivatives specific inputs include: CDS spreads and recovery rates Credit correlation between the underlying debt instruments Equity option specific inputs include: Equity volatilities Equity correlation Equity-foreign exchange ("equity-FX") correlation Equity-interest rate ("equity-IR") correlation Interest rate and FX exotic options specific inputs include: Interest rate spread volatility Interest rate correlation Foreign exchange correlation Interest rate-foreign exchange correlation Private equity direct investments Fair value is estimated using all available information; the range of potential inputs include: Level 3 Transaction prices Trading multiples of comparable public companies Operating performance of the underlying portfolio company Adjustments as required, since comparable public companies are not identical to the company being valued, and for company-specific issues and lack of liquidity Additional available inputs relevant to the investment Beneficial interests Valued using observable market information, where available.
+Level 2 issued by consolidated VIEs In the absence of observable market information, valuations are based on the fair value of the underlying assets held by the VIE.
+Structured notes (included in short-term Valuations are based on discounted cash flow analyses that consider the embedded derivative and the terms and payment structure of the note.
 Level 2 or 3 borrowings and long- term debt) The embedded derivative features are considered using models such as the Black-Scholes option pricing model, simulation models, or a combination of models that use observable or unobservable valuation inputs, depending on the embedded derivative.
 The specific inputs used vary according to the nature of the embedded derivative features, as described in the discussion above regarding derivative valuation.